Pickleball Wrong Score Rules

 As with any sport, pickleball is always subject to human error, and both referees and players can occasionally make mistakes when calling out the score of a pickleball game.
 In response to this possibility, Rule 4 of the Rules of Pickleball contains a subsection detailing the procedure for responding to an incorrect score.
 The rule states that two things must happen if the server or the referee calls an incorrect score.
 Firstly, if the serve is made and returned, play must continue until the rally is finished, with one team either scoring a point or committing a foul.
 After the rally ends, any player has the right to call for a correction to be made to the score, but this must be done prior to the next serve.
 The rules also allow for players to call for a score correction immediately before the initial serve is returned, in which case the score will be corrected and the serve replayed without penalty.

-In pickleball, if a player calls for a score correction prior to returning the serve, but the score was determined not to be incorrect, that player will receive a fault, and their side will lose the rally.
+In pickleball, if a player calls for a score correction prior to returning the serve, but the score was determined to actually be correct, that player will receive a fault, and their side will lose the rally.
 A player will also be faulted if they call for play to stop after the initial serve has been returned on account of an incorrect score.

 How to Correct a Wrong Score in Pickleball